The 18th most popular snowboarding destination in Switzerland.

 For the freestylers in your crew, the Leysin terrain park is located on the lower slopes below Berneuse.
 The park has kickers, rails, step ups and step downs.
 There is also a 140m long, 5m high superpipe and also a boarder cross course located at the base of Chaux de Monts.

-If you are looking for some apres ski action, try checking out Le Lynx and Top Pub.
+If you are looking for some apres ski action, try checking out Cable Bar, Le Lynx and Top Pub.
+Don't get too excited since its kind of basic.
+For an authentic traditional Swiss dinner, you'll want to head over to either the Fromagerie, Le Chasseur or Le Leysin.

 To reach the snowboarding at Leysin from Geneva, take the train to the Aigle train station.
-From Aigle, there are buses up to Leysin.
+From Aigle, there are buses up to Leysin, and a funicular railway.